reneehickman/React-Components-Webpack/README.md

 ##
 ###

-9. `npm start` Your app should compile and run successfully.
+9. `npm start`.
+Your app should compile and run successfully.
 Now we are ready to build.
 ###
 ##
 ###